ucsb-cs9/s25/_lab/lab04.md

 ```

 **Explanation of the steps**:
-Note that our starting coordinate (`network[4][4]`) is the first step we take (and mark the grid with a 1).
+-  Note that our starting coordinate (`network[4][4]`) is the first step we take (and mark the grid with a 1).
-The algorithm then traverses North (step 2), at which point it can't go any further.
-For example, in step 2's position (at coordinate `network[3][4]`), it tries to check North (runs into a wall), then West (runs into a wall), then South (already visited), then East (runs into a wall), so it can't continue.
-At this point, the code needs to "backtrack" to step 1 and check the other counterclockwise directions of `network[4][4]`, so at step 1 it tries to go North (already visited as indicated with step 2), then West, which is open (can continue, so now it takes the 3rd step), and so on.
+- The algorithm then traverses North (step 2), at which point it can't go any further.
+  - For example, in step 2's position (at coordinate `network[3][4]`), it tries to check North (runs into a wall), then West (runs into a wall), then South (already visited), then East (runs into a wall), so it can't continue.
+  - At this point, the code needs to "backtrack" to step 1 and check the other counterclockwise directions of `network[4][4]`.
+- Going back to step 1 (by popping step 2 coordinates off the stack), it tries to go North (already visited as indicated with step 2), then West, which is open (can continue, so now it takes the 3rd step), and so on.

+Additional instructions and the visualization of the stack are shown in the **Step-by-Step Network Traversal Process** below (and in the video linked above).

 ## Utilizing a Stack for Network Path Discovery